Latina-Dev/latina-dev/README.md

 Latina Dev is an open-source directory of Latina software engineers at the student, IC, and leadership levels.
 Our goal is to increase visibility and access to valuable opportunities.

-This project is currently in the ideation stage and we ([Frances](https://github.com/FrancesCoronel) and [Gabriella](https://github.com/EllaCodes4)) are currently looking for others interested in developing this with me! 🎉
+This project is currently in the ideation stage and we ([Frances](https://github.com/FrancesCoronel) and [Gabriella](https://github.com/EllaCodes4)) are currently looking for others interested in developing this with us! 🎉

 If you have feedback or are interested in contributing, feel free to create a new discussion thread or join us on Discord.